project-jam/jamutilities/README.md

 > [!WARNING]
 > Do NOT delete your `blacklist.env` file, otherwise it'll just be gone... very VERY gone...

+> [!NOTE]
+> We added the blacklist command, as a way to prevent spammers, bots and EVEN some of the members you hate to use your bot, otherwise it'll be a disaster on your server usage.

 # Download command

 The `/dl` command is a download command that downloads videos/images/gifs from our server BUT we added it on an env file for safety.